AvramRobert/omnia/docs/cheat-sheet.md

-## Keymap
+## Key Bindings

 **Note**: Due to either operating system key priorities and/or the terminal backend _omnia_ uses, some key bindings might not work directly out of the box.

 The key bindings can be changed.
-For more information, take a look at [configuration](https://github.com/AvramRobert/omnia/blob/master/docs/configuration.md)
+For more information, take a look at [configuration](https://github.com/AvramRobert/omnia/blob/master/docs/configuration.md).

 | Operation    | Default key binding        | Description | Config parameter|
 |--------------|----------------|-------------|-----------------|